MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/lob-and-enterprise-2020-support.md

 > Starting with BizTalk Server 2020 and newer, the TIBCO Enterprise Message Service Adapter is supported only in a 64-bit host.

 ### Updates for Enterprise Adapters

-Cumulative Updates for Enterpise Adapters provides fixes and product improvements.
-These details can be found in the [KB Article](https://support.microsoft.com/en-us/help/4598360/cu-for-biztalk-server-2020-adapters-for-enterprise-applications)
+Fixes and product improvements are included in cumulative updates for the Enterpise Adapters.
+For more information, see [KB 4598360: Cumulative Update for BizTalk Server 2020 - Adapters for Enterprise Applications](https://support.microsoft.com/help/4598360/cu-for-biztalk-server-2020-adapters-for-enterprise-applications).

 ## Next steps